 Parent Aide Volunteers are Parent Aides who offer support to parents who are living in stressful situations and who are trying to be the best parent they can.
 A Parent Aide is matched one-to-one with a parent and visits regularly with the goal of forming a trusting, nurturing relationship while offering a positive role model for the parent.
 For more information on how you can become a Parent Aide volunteer contact: Berkshire Children and Families at (413) 584-5690.

 Especially for Adoptive Families

-Adoption Journeys, a program of Berkshire Children & Families, located in Hadley, provides families with post-adoption support services, including support groups, liaisons, and limited respite services.
+Adoption Services Berkshire Children & Families, located in Hadley, provides families with post-adoption support services, including support groups, liaisons, and limited respite services.

 Massachusetts Department of Health and Human Services provides information regarding adoption and foster care within the Commonwealth.

 Big Brothers Big Sisters of Hampshire County, a program of Center for Human Development provides one-to-one mentoring relationships to local children in need of positive adult influence and friendship.